 Generate Secure Passwords in Safari with iCloud Keychain for Mac OS X

-iCloud Keychain is a password management feature that arrived to the Mac with OS X Mavericks, and to the mobile Apple world with iOS 7.
+iCloud Keychain is a password management feature that arrived to the Mac with Mac OS X Mavericks, and to the mobile Apple world with iOS 7 and remains available in all modern system software releases.
 Basically it stores encrypted passwords securely within iCloud, which can then be accessed securely through your Mac or iOS device, allowing you to never have to enter a password again.
 That’s convenient enough, but another great feature is iCloud Keychains ability to randomly generate secure passwords directly in Safari, which are then stored in the keychain service as part of the AutoFill service, then accessible from any of your other Macs or iOS devices.

 Many users don’t have this feature turned on by default though, so let’s cover enabling iCloud Keychain, and then using the function to generate a secure password directly in Safari during the familiar ‘new account’ signup process that is ubiquitous throughout the web.